 Health & Care for Rodents and Rabbits

-The care of the rodent & rabbit fur
+The care of rodent & rabbit fur

 Parasites and vermin

-We prefer not to have them around our animals, but sometimes we cannot escape them and then a thorough approach is very important!
+We prefer not to have them around our animals, but sometimes we cannot avoid them and then a thorough approach is very important!
 Fortunately, we can help with this with various products that offer a solution in times of parasitic distress!
 Always read carefully what a product can be used for.
 If in doubt, we are happy to help!

-Rabbits and other animals that live outdoors (especially in summer) are at greatest risk.
+Rabbits and other animals that live outside (especially in summer) are at greatest risk.
 The flies can cause problems here by spreading the " maggot disease myiasis ".
 Here too, good prevention with the right resources is a must.

 Vitamins and Minerals